 - Be respectful of copyrights.
 If you have things that you don’t want to appear online, or are using materials copyrighted to others, do not include them in your slides or consider modifying your presentation to avoid them.
 Educational copyright fair-use can cover a wide array of primary source materials (always cite your sources!) but using publications, images, film or video, and/or music protected by copyright may prevent us from including your presentation in the on-demand replay materials.
 All speakers will be responsible and liable for the content of their presentation(s).

 - Timing matters.
 Presenters will be limited to their allotted session timeframe(s).
 Running long may result in a presentation being cut during broadcast or the elimination of the Q&A from the session.
 Presenters are encouraged to script and practice their presentations beforehand and make the necessary adjustments for time.
-If you are uncomfortable presenting live, contact us to discuss pre-recording your presentation.

 - All History Camp sessions will be live-streamed and recorded.
 Your session will be recorded and made available online—for others to discover and enjoy.

-- History Camp will be streamed live to paid attendees and made available for rebroadcast for History Camp registrants and members of The Pursuit of History.
+- History Camp will be streamed to paid attendees and made available for rebroadcast for History Camp registrants and members of The Pursuit of History.
 These firewall controls will help protect your content.
 Conference fees support various technology costs, software licenses, and live-stream production support—as well as enable us to produce more educational events.

 - Promotional uses.
 History Camp® and The Pursuit of History™ retains the right to use presentations, either whole or in parts, in related promotional materials in any media and for any term.
 They will only be used by and for History Camp and The Pursuit of History and will not be resold.

 - We reserve the right to interrupt or terminate sessions if they violate our content guidelines.
 Some sessions may not be archived.
 Sessions may be edited.